• Home

 Natural light floods Bedroom #2.
 The ceilings are hand painted.

 Bedroom #3 is an unrestored large bedroom with 4 huge windows.
 It is currently being used as attic storage but has potential to become a huge bedroom.
-There is electricity to the chandelier, but the room lacks a heat source or electrical outlets.
+There is electricity to the chandelier, but the room lacks a heat source.

 Show More